Making the Mid-Year Switch to HomeschoolingNovember 26, 2020

 Don’t set goals that are doomed for failure.
 It’s like when people say they want to lose 50 pounds and when they lose only 10 pounds they give up in frustration.
 Instead, lose 5 pounds at a time and congratulate yourself for achieving the goal, and then move on to the next 5 pounds.

 If a goal is not relevant then why bother achieving it?
-The goal should be beneficial to you and your child and be in align with your other goals and your homeschooling plan.
+The goal should be beneficial to you and your child and be in alignment with your other goals and your homeschooling plan.
 If it’s not, then it probably won’t accomplish anything meaningful.

 Don’t just make up a goal and hope you achieve it.
 Set a deadline for achieving a specific goal.
 Deadlines give you a sense of urgency.
 But be flexible and realistic.
 If you pass the deadline adjust it.
 After all, you’re just starting the homeschool process and you don’t know your limitations yet.